Sky-Stars-Air-Yaxcess/inline_hook_Game_Guardian/README.md

 For the clowns I have never stolen anything from anyone.
 If you see something similar, it means either someone actually stole from me, or it is a coincidence that it looks alike.
 It's also possible that we use the same work logic and code, which does not mean I have stolen anything.

-Copyright (c) 2025 Sky-Stars-Air-Yaxcess My YouTube Channel Star_Space_Galaxy My Second Channel Star_Space_Local_Yaxcess Repository GitHub: https://github.com/Sky-Stars-Air-Yaxcess/inline_hook_Game_Guardian
+Copyright (c) 2025 Sky-Stars-Air-Yaxcess My YouTube Channel Star_Space_Galaxy My Second YouTube Channel Star_Space_Local_Yaxcess
+Repository GitHub: https://github.com/Sky-Stars-Air-Yaxcess/inline_hook_Game_Guardian
 License: GNU General Public License v3.0 (GPL-3.0)
 Do not remove this header.
-All rights reserved under GNU General Public License v3.0 (GPL-3.0) and Copyright violation (c) 2025
+All rights reserved under GNU General Public License v3.0 (GPL-3.0) and Copyright violation (c) 2025 Sky-Stars-Air-Yaxcess

 My Connact for Gmail y8068723@gmail.com